tihsu99/analysis_tool/README.md

 cd $CMSSW_BASE/src
 # COMMENT FROM EFE: I don't understand the line below since it was already checkout with the comment two lines above, no?
 # From Zheng-Gang: I'm not pretty sure about this.
 In Raman's code, he didn't mention that we need to install
-# CombineHarvester if we need to implement #plotImpact.py or combineTool.py etc. Thus I follow the Readme
+# CombineHarvester if we need to implement plotImpact.py or combineTool.py etc. Thus I search for it and follow the Readme
 # on https://github.com/cms-analysis/CombineHarvester, and did a little change.
 git clone https://github.com/cms-analysis/CombineHarvester.git CombineHarvester cd CombineHarvester